marcorampazzo/marcorampazzo.github.io/README.md

 ### You may find useful

 1. A [nice overview](https://www.grassmannian.info) of all generalized Grassmannians and their properties
-2. A [GitHub repository](https://github.com/marcorampazzo/bott-theorem) with a script I use to compute cohomology of irreducible homogeneous vector bundles on generalized flag varieties.
+2. A [Python script](https://github.com/marcorampazzo/bott-theorem) to compute cohomology of irreducible homogeneous vector bundles on generalized flag varieties.